flux-framework/flux-core/doc/man1/flux-config.rst

 .. program:: flux config reload

 :program:`flux config reload` tells :man1:`flux-broker` to reload its TOML configuration.
-Further details of Flux configuration are described in :man5:`flux-config`, including some caveats on configuration updates.

 On Flux instances started with :linux:man1:`systemd`, :program:`systemctl reload flux` invokes this command.
 This command is restricted to the instance owner.

+This command does not have an immediate effect in all cases.
+For more information, refer to the :ref:`flux_config_caveats` section of :man5:`flux-config`.

 BUILTIN VALUES
 ==============